Manu2402/Mastermind/README.md

 ## Development
 Mastermind was developed through the C# language and a graphics library, based on OpenGL, called “Aiv.Fast2D”.
+This project was developed to test the skills acquired throughout the first year of the “Video Game Programming” course at AIV (Accademia Italiana dei Videogiochi)

 ## Download
 At this link you'll download Mastermind. <br>